CSLearning4U/StudentCSP/_sources/CSPNameStrings/StringPracticeParsons.rst

    :adaptive:
    :noindent:

    The following code should print the part of the message starting with the word "nice".
 But, the blocks have been mixed up and include an extra block that isn't needed in the solution.
 Drag the needed blocks from the left and put them in the correct order on the right.
-Click the <i>Check Me</i> button to check your solution.</p>
+Click the *Check Me* button to check your solution.
    -----
    message = "Have a nice day!"
    =====